ksator/junos-verifications-automation-with-jsnapy/README.md

 jsnapy --snapcheck -f cfg_file_snapcheck_bgp_states.yml  -v
 ```

-##### Optionnal arguments:
+##### Optional arguments:
-You can use optionnal arguments.
+You can use optional arguments.
-Run this command to discover the optionnal arguments:
+Run this command to discover the optional arguments:
 ```
 jsnapy -h
 ```